JudeCodeHub/JudeCodeHub/README.md

 - 📚 WSO2 DevOps program alum — that's where the infrastructure obsession started.<br>
 - ⚡ I don't build demos.
 If it's in my repos, it deployed somewhere.<br>
 - 🔧 The app is never the point.
 The pipeline behind it is.<br>
-- ☁️ AWS · Kubernetes · Docker · Terraform · Jenkins · ArgoCD
+- ☁️ AWS · Kubernetes · Docker · Terraform · Jenkins · GitOps

 <br>